3-DAY COPENHAGEN ITINERARY

 You pay an entrance fee and then have to pay extra for rides (and of course, for food and drinks).

-Personally, I liked it and enjoyed my time, but be aware that it gets very busy in the evenings and it probably is not the most relaxing activity (however, it is more charming once it gets dark).
+Many people would say, it is one of the best things to visit in Copenhagen in 3 days.
+Personally, I liked it and enjoyed my time, but be aware that it gets very busy in the evenings and it probably is not the most relaxing activity (however, it is more charming once it gets dark) but I recommend it for your 3-day Copenhagen itinerary after all.

 DAY 2 IN COPENHAGEN